 PPE for Safe Asbestos Removal

 When working with or removing asbestos, it can often release dangerous fine particles of dust containing asbestos fibres.
-If these fibres are inhaled in can lead to serious diseases including asbestosis, lung cancer and mesothelioma.
+If these fibres are inhaled it can lead to serious diseases including asbestosis, lung cancer and mesothelioma.

 There is no ‘safe level‘ of exposure to asbestos and choosing the right personal protective equipment will minimise the chances of inhaling asbestos fibres.